csagariya/CMP-optimization/README.md

 number of crosses = 1000
 ```

-The script writes three output sheets back into the workbook:
+The script writes three output sheets back into the same workbook:

 | Output sheet | Meaning |
 |---|---|